 The app’s main screen is a minimalistic overview of the radar map and current temperature.
 The navigation menu at the bottom of the screen includes the radar, local forecast, videos, severe weather alerts and the Twitter stream.

 The local forecast screen provides a ton of weather information about your area.
 You can see current information including the temperature, humidity, wind speed and UV index.
 You can see detailed information for the next 36 hours, and also the 10-day forecast.
 The bottom of this screen also shows the radar, twitter feeds from professionals tweeting about weather and weather-related videos.
 The video section not only includes the forecast, but also news stories and special clips about a variety of weather events.

 Grab your five-day, 10-day and hourly forecasts from Yahoo Weather and make all the plans you need with the weather data it provides.
 You can get interactive maps showing heat, snow and radar and satellite data, and the app also provides tons of other data about wind speed and direction, temperature and more.
 Yahoo Weather also provides data for up to 20 additional cities so you can see what’s happening in other places around the world as well.

-Get access to information about the temperature faster with Fahrenheit, which allows you to get a look at the weather from your iPhone’s Home screen.
 The app displays the temperature number on the app, so you can see how hot or cold it is without having to tap all the way through, and you can also activate notifications for temperature changes that appear in your notifications and on the lock screen.
 You also get full weather information within the app, like forecasts, humidity and barometric pressure, and more.

 Weather Underground (Free)